dmaone/CommonSense/README.md

 * Open PSoC Creator
 * File -> Open -> Project/Workspace "CommonSense.cywrk".
 * IMPORTANT: Select "Release" in the  rightmost combo box on the top toolbar that says "Debug".
-* Go to Project -> Device Selector menu, find and select "CY8C5888LTI-LP097" It's likely selected already.
+* Go to Project -> Device Selector menu, find and select "CY8C5888LTI-LP097".
+It's likely selected already.
 * Press F6 to build everything.

 Now it's a good time to make your firmware customizations.
-Firmware is in model F mode - "normally low".
-To switch to beamspring mode - #define SWITCH_TYPE BEAMSPRING in dma_core/globals.h
+CommonSense/dma_core/config.h is a config file.
+You can set number of rows, columns and layers there, as well as switch type.
-But, again: build without any changes first!
+But, again: _build without any changes first_!

 * Open "Project "Firmware"" in the left pane, click "Pins" in "Design Wide Resources".
 You will see chip model and a table on the right.
 Assign pins according to plan.
 * Press "Ctrl-F5" (Debug -> Program).
 The kit should be plugged in, of course.
 PSoC Programmer will demand to update KitProg - it explains how.